Professor Isabel Rivers, MA (Cambridge) MA PhD (Columbia)

 Recent and On-Going Research

 My first book, The Poetry of Conservatism (1973), was on poets and public affairs, 1600-1745; I then wrote a student handbook, Classical and Christian Ideas in English Renaissance Poetry (1979, 2nd edn 1994), which has been continuously in print.
 For a considerable time my research has focused on literature and religion, intellectual and religious history, and the history of the book in the long eighteenth century.
-My most substantial publication to date is Reason, Grace, and Sentiment: A Study of the Language of Religion and Ethics in England, 1660–1780: 1 Whichchote to Wesley (1991) and 2 Shaftesbury to Hume (2000); I have also edited Books and their Readers in Eighteenth-Century England (1982) and Books and their Readers in Eighteenth-Century England: New Essays (2001), and, with David Wykes, Joseph Priestley, Scientist, Philosopher, and Theologian (2008) and Dissenting Praise: Religious Dissent and the Hymn in England and Wales (2011).
+My most frequently cited publication to date is Reason, Grace, and Sentiment: A Study of the Language of Religion and Ethics in England, 1660–1780: 1 Whichchote to Wesley (1991) and 2 Shaftesbury to Hume (2000); I have also edited Books and their Readers in Eighteenth-Century England (1982) and Books and their Readers in Eighteenth-Century England: New Essays (2001), and, with David Wykes, Joseph Priestley, Scientist, Philosopher, and Theologian (2008) and Dissenting Praise: Religious Dissent and the Hymn in England and Wales (2011).

 I was an associate editor of The Oxford Dictionary of National Biography (2004), responsible for theologians and freethinkers in the eighteenth century, and of The Oxford Companion to English Literature, 7th edn (2009), responsible for classical and biblical contexts of English literature.